casangi/casadocs/markdown/usingcasa/hardware-requirements.md

 Recommended CASA computing environments

-The recommended Hardware requirements are provided [here](https://casa.nrao.edu/../casa_hardware-requirements.shtml) as part of the CASA Docs webpages.
+[The recommended Hardware requirements are provided [here](https://casa.nrao.edu/../casa_hardware-requirements.shtml) as part of the CASA Docs webpages.]{